rkirk903/MCA-2024/README.md

 > Task 1: Extract features

-> Task 1: Extract features
+> Task 1: Compute and Visualize features with histograms